MinnettChan/Kickstarter-analysis/README.md

 # Kickstarter-analysis
-Performing amalysis on Kicksatrter data to uncover trends
+Performing analysis on Kicksatrter data to uncover trends